 He is the author of the book “Compulsory Acquisitions” (Anagastikes Apallotrioseis) (edition A΄ 2000 and edition B΄ 2004) and has published numerous articles and commentaries in legal journals.

-He is often invited as a speaker in conferences, seminars and workshops for compulsory acquisitions, which are organized by Bar Associations, academic groups, technical chambers, Municipalities etc.
+He is often invited as a speaker in conferences, seminars and workshops for compulsory acquisitions, which are organized by Bar Associations, academic groups, the National School of Judges, technical chambers, Municipalities etc.

 Between 1995 to 2000 he acted as legal counsel for Ioniki and Laiki Bank of Greece.

 He was elected (2002 – 2005) as member of the Board of Directors of the Bar Association of Thessaloniki and as member of the Board of Directors of KADITh.
 He was appointed President of the Commission for Trainee Lawyers of the Bar Association of Thessaloniki.

 He is fluent in English.

 Aikaterini Kakkou participates in the office since 2002.
 She has qualified as Supreme Court lawyer since 2011.

 She graduated from the Aristotle University of Thessaloniki Law School and received an MSc from the Hellenic Open University (E.A.P).

 She is fluent in English, French and Italian.

 Anastasia Choromidou obtained an LL.B. from the Aristotle University of Thessaloniki and received an LL.M. (with Distinction) in International Law from the University College London (UCL).